14. Example [nuxt-11]: Customizing the loading image

 console.log('[page1 asyncData finished]')

-// throw an error
+// we return an error

 }, 5000)